The Dog Commons On-Leash Trails

-As part of the Nature-Based Therapeutic Services at the Arboretum, the Dog Commons On-Leash Trails is a place where two-legged and four-legged visitors discover opportunities for physical activity, education, socialization and emotional restoration.
+As part of Nature-Based Therapeutics at the Arboretum, the Dog Commons On-Leash Trails is a place where two-legged and four-legged visitors discover opportunities for physical activity, education, socialization and emotional restoration.
 It incorporates trails and interpretive messaging with opportunities for seasonal outdoor activities with a canine companion.

 On-Leash Dog Trails Distinctive Features

 - 65 acre on-leash dog trail system; two main trails of varied length, linked by short connector trails